yurikong/yurikong/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on my personal projects.
-I plan to contribute to open-sourced projects, for example ReactOS...
+- 🔭 I’m currently working as a Software Engineer.
 - 🌱 I’m currently learning how to make a good latte.
 - 👯 I’m looking to collaborate on interesting and fun projects.
 Hit me up!
 - 🤔 I’m looking for help with kickstarting my freelancing career.